I have an almost pathological fear of poets. Well, not all poets.

-Listen to Carol Johnson read “Poet Issues.”
+LISTEN: Hear Carol Johnson read “Poet Issues.”

 Since then, I’ve met many poets, many of them during the Nimrod Hardman Awards, an assembly held in Tulsa each October, featuring the winners, runners-up and judges of the literary contest.
 Poets I’ve met in this intimate setting are generally considerate, accommodating, generous and even charming.
 Fran Ringold, twice Oklahoma’s poet laureate and longtime executive editor of Nimrod, is one of the most engaging, at times profane, and consequently likable people I know.
 Mark Doty is kindness incarnate.
 Ted Kooser’s avuncular nature is endearing.
 And Billy Collins—labeled “too accessible” by those representing the tunnel-at-the-end-of the-light faction—enthralled a tough Tulsa audience for hours.